J-sankar/Notes-App/README.md

 A full-stack app created primarily to improve backend development skills, while also learning how the frontend handles request/response cycles and routing with backend calls using React.

-> **Note:** The Home page design and Navbar styling were created with the help of GitHub Copilot and ChatGPT.

-It supports secure authentication and personal note sharing.
+>

 ## 🚦 Current Status

-- ✅ **Backend:** Secure authentication, session management (3 concurrent logins), full CRUD for notes, note sharing at creation, and 'shared with me' feature are implemented and working well.
-- 🔄 **Backend (Planned):** Sharing existing notes after creation, friend/contact system, and advanced sharing options are planned for the next version.
-- 🚧 **Frontend:** Currently in the React learning phase.
-The Home page was designed with the help of AI and features a modern, visually appealing layout.
-Navigation, image slider, and sign-up section are implemented.
-Continuing to learn and apply React concepts such as useState, useEffect, and React Router.

----
+🚦 Current Status

+✅ Backend:
+Secure authentication (JWT with Access + Refresh Tokens) Session management (up to 3 concurrent logins)
+Full CRUD for notes
+Note sharing at creation
+‘Shared with me’ feature implemented

+🚧 Frontend:
+React in learning phase
+Home page, navigation, image slider, and sign-up implemented Working with useState, useEffect, React Router

 ## Features